 Complete UACCM Admission Requirements online.

-If you plan to file for financial aid, please go here.
+If you plan to file for financial aid, visit the Financial Aid webpage.
 If you need assistance, please contact the Financial Aid Department at 501-977-2055.

 Once you have been admitted to UACCM and have submitted all required documents, contact the Advising Center to schedule an advising appointment.
 All advising appointments may be made online through Appointment Plus.
 Access Appointment Plus on the Registration Dates page and click the "Book Now" button when available.
 Students may also call 501-208-5307 to make an appointment.
 You must be able use one of the following video call programs to be advised via distance: